thadLam/Failure-Logging-System/README.md

 To reinvent and optimize the failure logging system to encourage frequent use and ease of use.

 ## Instructions
+1. If haven't already, build the self-contained .NET application using the command listed under the Useful comman codes section
-1. Open the Failure Logging System application
+2. Open the Failure Logging System application
 (this opens a command prompt detailing what port it's listening on, this will be used in step 3!)
 3. Navigate to any web browser
 4. In the URL field, type in "localhost:(portnumber)" replace (portnumber) with the portnumber found in step 1